 The National Disability Insurance Scheme (NDIS)

 The National Disability Insurance Scheme (NDIS) supports people with a permanent and significant disability which affects their ability to take part in everyday activities.
 It is jointly governed and funded by the Australian and participating states and territory governments.
-The NDIS began its national rollout on 1 July 2016, it is expected to be fully implemented by July 2020 (DPS 2019).
-Further details about the NDIS are provided in Technical information.
+The NDIS began its national rollout on 1 July 2016, and has been fully implemented to all eligible Australians as of 1 July 2020 (NDIS 2020).
+Further details about the NDIS are provided in the Technical notes.

 NDIS participation indicator